yuvipanda/words/content/post/things-to-learn.md

 * How does ssh work?
 * How does mosh work?
 * How do contact lenses work?
 HOW DO LENSES WORK?
+* Can I simply run a local DNS recursor on my laptop for performance & blocking me from visiting the orange website?

 If you know of resources that'll help me learn these things, do let me know!